morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 	* otherwise search appropriate subtree
 		* if K < root node's key, left
 		* if K > root node's key, right
+* Deleting is much harder
+	* Find value in R's subtrees that is most like R (least key value >= R or greatest < R)
+	* if no duplicates, it doesn't matter
+	* if there are dupes, must use R subtree
+	*